-- DEFF;
+- DEFF:

 - SANParks;

-- DWS;
+- Department of Human Settlements, Water and Sanitation (DHSWS);

 - SANBI;

 - DEA&DP; and

 - CapeNature.

-DEFF initiated an EMI Local Authority Project in 2011 that aimed to capacitate local authorities by providing them with the relevant mandate to enforce certain environmental issues in terms of Schedules 4 and 5 of the Constitution, by providing the legislative tools to do so.
-In the 2017-2018 financial year, DEFF reported that 61 local authority EMIs had been designated in the Western Cape, of which two were Air Quality Officers within the WCDM.
+DEFF initiated an EMI Local Authority Project in 2011 that aimed to capacitate local authorities by providing them with the relevant mandate to enforce certain environmental legislation in terms of Schedules 4 and 5 of the Constitution, by providing the legislative tools to do so.
+In the 2017-2018 financial year, DEFF reported that 61 local authority EMIs had been designated in the Western Cape, of which two were within the WCDM.
+The two EMIs within the WCDM.